manavsehgal/reactspeedcoding/manuscript/c04-react-speed-ui.md

 {pagebreak}

-## Key in repeating items (Code update 2016-04-20)

-This change applies to the ```messages``` array and list item key attributes.

-We can simplify the key requirement for repeat elements by passing actual value from the array as long as we are certain that the array values will remain unique.

-So in our latest code update the ```messages``` array is just an array of unique strings as messages.
-We pass this on to key attribute as well as the value for the list items.
-This further simplifies our component code.

 ## Visual design principles

 During the design of React Speed UI, we will try to reference many of the visual design principles.
-For detailed explanation please refer to paper by Miles Kimball on this topic [Visual Design Principles: An Empirical Study of Design Lore][23] available on Academia.edu.
+For detailed categorization of these principles please refer to paper by Miles Kimball on this topic [Visual Design Principles: An Empirical Study of Design Lore][23] available on Academia.edu.
+For explanation of some of the important principles along with best practice examples, you can refer to TutsPlus article on [A Comprehensive Introduction to Visual Design][26].

+{pagebreak}

 ## CSS organization and naming

 For folders and organization we will extend the [The 7-1 pattern][24] by Hugo Giraudel, which includes 7 folders for partials and 1 main file for imports.
 Hugo has also made available a [GitHub repo][25] with boilerplate referencing the 7-1 pattern.
 Although the pattern describes Sass organization, it very well applies to CSS with PostCSS.

+Some guidance on styles organization suggests keeping css and component jsx together.
+We see several benefits of keeping styles separate and not alongside components.

+- We can organize styles using the popular 7-1 pattern used by many CSS frameworks.
+- We can organize partials and main imports file in one place.
+- Styles for container and presentational components can be in the same file.
+Firstly, these styles are logically related, like flexbox container and child ordering.
+Secondly, container components have minimal associated style information.
+- If you have a designer and developer in your team, they could be working on their own folders with clearly defined interfaces in the form of naming conventions and organization principles.
+- You can easily package your UI framework styles for independent distribution if required.

 {pagebreak}